francescofarina/HeadedSocialForceModel/README.md

 You can cite these article if you use this code and our model for your research.

-At this time only the MATLAB implementation of the model is available.
-However, a Python implementation is under development.
+Both a MATLAB and a Python implementation are available.